ryandens/OpenDataBmore/README.md

 [Data Source](https://data.baltimorecity.gov/Culture-Arts/Restaurants/k5ry-ef3g)

 #Setup
 Use your favorite Web Server application to host Baltimore Restaurants.

+One option is using npm.

 I used[Fenix Web Server](http://www.fenixwebserver.com/) to get a server running.
 Open the application then click Web Servers > New.
 Give the project a descriptive name (perhaps, Baltimore Restaurants Web App), put in the path to the root directory of the project (where index.html is located), ensurethe suggested port is available, then click 'Create'.
 Start the web server by clicking the'Play' button on the right hand side of the Baltimore Restaurants Web App in the Fenixapplication, or by clicking Web Servers > Start All.
 Open the web app in your default browser by simply clicking on "Baltimore Restaurants Web App" or whichever name you gave your web server.

 <br/>
 Alternatively, use your favorite application for hosting webapps.